I know there are no explicit tutorials on how to overcome the challenges of this kind of setup, and I hope you’ll find this helpful.

 Right now, if you go to create the virtual machine again you must be certain that the file is there.
-Hit next, choose the ISO, next, select your hard disk size and location – so I’m going to leave it on the two SSDs and give it 200 gigabytes – hit next, now give it sockets and cores, in my case: two sockets and ten cores.
+Hit next, choose the ISO, and next, select your hard disk size and location – so I’m going to leave it on the two SSDs and give it 200 gigabytes.
+Hit next, now give it sockets and cores, in my case: two sockets and ten cores.

 Choose the available memory for the virtual machine; so, if I want 40 gigabytes this is the number, okay?
 Hit next; in my experience, the Intel network card works better, and don’t forget to select the new bridge, VMBR1, click Next and finish.

 Right now, we will go into the options menu, and you can see on the left that the system already created the virtual machine, so the virtual machine is created but not started yet.
 You can click on it and on the hardware section.
-Let’s check that the network card is selected, the memory, the sockets, the CPU and the hard drive is okay.
+Let’s check that the network card is selected, the memory, the sockets, the CPU, and the hard drive are okay.